1969 EC-121 shootdown incident: Initial United States reaction

-At first none of the agencies were alarmed, since procedures also dictated that the EC-121 rapidly descend below radar coverage, and Overstreet had not transmitted that he was under attack.
+At first, none of the agencies were alarmed, since procedures also dictated that the EC-121 rapidly descend below radar coverage, and Overstreet had not transmitted that he was under attack.
 When it did not reappear within ten minutes, VQ-1 requested a scramble of two Air Force Convair F-106 Delta Dart interceptors to provide combat air patrol for the EC-121.

-By 14:20 the Army Security Agency post had become increasingly concerned.
+By 14:20, the Army Security Agency post had become increasingly concerned.
 It first sent a FLASH message (a high priority intelligence message to be actioned within six minutes) indicating that Deep Sea 129 had disappeared, and then at 14:44, an hour after the shoot-down, sent a CRITIC ("critical intelligence") message (the highest message priority, to be processed and sent within two minutes) to six addressees within the National Command Authority, including President Richard M. Nixon and National Security Advisor Henry Kissinger.

 Nixon regarded the attack as a total surprise and remained at a loss to explain it.
-The U.S. bureaucracy and the member of the National Security Council were also unable to understand the attack.
+The U.S. bureaucracy and the members of the National Security Council were also unable to understand the attack.